Looking for ways to reduce car insurance costs? Then take a look at the ten steps below on how to reduce your premiums.

 Add another driver

-Adding another driver to your policy can reduce car insurance cost.
+Adding another driver to your policy can reduce car insurance costs.
 Of course, this does depend on the other driver as somebody with a poor driving history will have a negative effect.
 However, when you’re on a comparison site, try adding a named driver to see if your costs reduce.

 Get the mileage right